 * 1/4 cup red wine (optional--but a huge help)

-* 2 tablespoon
+* 2 tablespoons balsamic vinegar

-s balsamic vinegar
+* 2 tablespoons balsamic vinegar

 * 6 sliced mushrooms (optional)